rweigel/phys260/Electric_Potential/Electric_Potential.md

 W_{a\rightarrow b}^{\text{cons}} \equiv -\Delta U = -(U_b-U_a)
 $$

-where the symbol $\equiv$ is used to indicate a definition and the superscript $\text{cons}$ indicates that the equation applies only to a conservative force.
+where $W_{a\rightarrow b}^{\text{cons}}$ is the work done by the conservative force in moving the object from $a$ to $b$, the symbol $\equiv$ is used to indicate a definition, and the superscript $\text{cons}$ indicates that the equation applies only to a conservative force.

 In mechanics, you encountered conservative forces of

 1. A force that is constant in magnitude and direction (e.g., the force on a small mass near Earth's surface)
 2. A force that varies according to $\rhat/r^2$ (e.g., the gravitational force between two objects separated by a large distance)
+3. A force that varies according to $kx$, where $k$ is a spring constant and $x$ is the displacement of the string from its equilibrium position

-In E&M, we encounter these same two types of conservative forces.
+In E&M, we encounter the first two types of conservative forces.

+% This has been revised according to Joe's notes, but I think there may be some lurking technical inconsistencies or cases where the general rule does not apply due to not accounting for KE or heat.

 %One of the most common difficulties in calculating work and change in potential energy is getting the correct sign for the answer.
 The first two problems in this activity have questions that help you determine the correct sign of work and changes in potential energy.

-%For a conservative force, determine the direction an object would move when released from rest (call this the "release direction").
+%For a conservative force, determine the direction an object would move when released from rest if subjected to only the conservative force (call this the "release direction").
 If the object moves or is moved a small step in the release direction, its potential energy will decrease.
 If the object moves or is moved a small step in a direction opposite to the release direction, its potential energy will increase.

 %* The potential energy of an object increases when you do positive work on it.
 That is, when your force on the object is in the direction that you move the object.
 One way of determining if an object's potential is higher is if it has more potential to do something.
 A mass lifted upwards has more potential to crush something below it.
 If you lower a mass, it will have less potential to crush something.

-%* Potential energy increases when a conservative force does negative work.
+%* Potential energy increases when the conservative force does negative work and decreases when the cconservative force does positive pork.
+Potential energy represent the potential for the conservative force to do positve work.

 %**Example**

-%Near Earth's surface, the gravitation field is nearly constant in magnitude and direction.
+%Near Earth's surface, the gravitational field is nearly constant in magnitude and direction.
 If point $a$ is a point on the floor and point $b$ is a distance $L$ above $a$, using

 %$$W_{a\rightarrow b}=(\pm)|\bfvec{F}|L$$

-%1. how much work is required by you to lift the object from $a$ to $b$?;
+%1.
+How much work is required by you to lift the object from $a$ to $b$ at a constant velocity?;
-%2. how much work is done by the gravitational force?
+%2.
+How much work is done by the gravitational field?

 %3.
 The equation for $U$ for a mass $m$ in near Earth's surface is $g$ is $mgy$, where $y$ is the distance from Earth's surface.
 Use $W_{a\rightarrow b}^{\text{cons}} \equiv -\Delta U = -(U_b-U_a)$ to find the work done by the gravitational field when the object is moved from $a$ to $b$.